-The site is positioned within quaternary catchment C43B.
+The site is positioned within quaternary catchment C43B which has an area of 723 km2 and C25B which has an area of 1 895km2 both of which are located within the Middle Vaal WMA.
 The Mahemspruit River is the only defined river relevant to this assessment (when considering the more detailed 1:50,000 topographical map data).
-Two additional (and significant) dams are within close proximity to the site and are the focus of future flood modelling.
+Two additional (and significant) dams are within close proximity to the site and.
 This includes D-Dam Complex.
-This dam complex partitions water in various compartments and adds some complexity to understanding the routing of water towards the Mahemspruit River.
-Figure 18 illustrates the hydrological setting of the site.
-The Mahemspruit River located to the immediate east of the TSF site is the only defined river relevant to this assessment.